Motojo/payara-android-article/english.md

 At first, this was a funny experiment installing a terminal app on my android phone and playing around with some linux commands.
 One thing lead to another and ended running a Payara Micro instance on my device.
 I gonna show you how to do that.

-For convenience you may want to do all this procces [using ssh into your device](https://termux.com/ssh.html) and your computer keyboard.
+For convenience you may want to do all this proccess [using ssh into your device](https://termux.com/ssh.html) and your computer keyboard.

 ## Installing Termux and a Linux distro.
 The best terminal app I found is [Termux](https://play.google.com/store/apps/details?id=com.termux). wich is an open source terminal emulator and linux enviroment.